EM3M: An Electron Micrograph Dataset for Microstructural Segmentation and Generation: Experiment

+Query-based models generally underperform on our benchmark: for instance, Mask DINO attains a mAP of only 0.395 on the sparse split, and frequently produces fragmented or non-cohesive masks that fail to separate adjacent instances in cluttered regions (Fig.~\ref{fig:display}, column 3).
+For microstructures with complex surface topographies and high-frequency texture, the direct set-prediction strategy in these architectures may be less effective at recovering continuous, fine-grained boundaries that are important for morphological analysis.

+Detection-based methods (e.g., Mask R-CNN, Cascade R-CNN) remain competitive, which indicates their utility for simpler scenes with a lower density of objects.
+However, bottom-up approaches show a consistent advantage overall.
+Notably, Cellpose achieves a strong balance between instance recall and mask fidelity, as evidenced by the relatively small gap between its mAP and PQ scores.
+This motivated our decision to adopt its flow-based mechanism as the foundation for our model.
+A key vulnerability of bottom-up pipelines, however, is their iterative pixel-grouping post-processing, which can accumulate errors and occasionally lead to the complete omission of very large instances (Fig.~\ref{fig:display}, row 2).

+Building upon the flow-based paradigm, our proposed UniAIMS mitigates these limitations by improving multi-scale processing and feature representation.
+The resulting model achieves a state-of-the-art mAP of 0.818 on the sparse subset and maintains robust performance (0.800 mAP) on the full, more challenging dataset.
+The quantitative and qualitative evidence strongly indicates that proxy-based designs, particularly when augmented for scale robustness, are exceptionally well-suited for dense, texture-rich electron micrographs.
+The superiority of our method is most pronounced in highly dense scenarios.
+As visualized in Fig.~\ref{fig:dense}, UniAIMS delivers highly accurate segmentation for densely packed and irregularly shaped instances, with predictions that closely align with the ground truth, confirming the effectiveness of our approach in addressing these unique challenges.

-\textbf{Varying amounts of data.}\quad Tab.~\ref{exp:mount} demonstrates that model performance improves steadily with increasing volumes of real training data.
-For generated data, performance also rises with data quantity but shows diminishing returns at higher volumes.
-Training on generated images alone yields results comparable to smaller real datasets, underscoring the quality of synthesized samples.
-Specifically, training solely on 30K generated images is comparable to using 1-2K real images, highlighting the quality of our synthesized data.
-Optimal performance is achieved by combining generated and real data, confirming effective augmentation through added diversity.
+\textbf{Varying amounts of data.}\quad Tab.~\ref{exp:mount} demonstrates a clear positive correlation between the amount of real training data and model performance, with mAP steadily increasing from 0.767 (1K images) to 0.800 (4K images).
+A similar trend is observed for generated data, where performance also increases with data volume but shows diminishing gains at larger scales.
+Training solely on 30K generated images (0.791 mAP) yields performance approaching that of 3K real images (0.795 mAP), underscoring the high quality of our synthesized data.
+The best results, 0.809 mAP and 0.707 PQ, are obtained when real and generated data are jointly used, confirming that our synthetic data serves as a powerful and effective tool for data augmentation.

-\textbf{Application potential of generated dataset.}\quad Furthermore, we also conduct experiments to verify the effectiveness of our generated data for pretraining.
-We pretrain our model on 30K generated data and finetune on varying amounts of real data, as shown in Fig.\ref{fig:finetune}.
-Compared to the SA1B-pretrained model, the model pretrained on generated data consistently performs better across all real data sizes.
+\textbf{Pretraining with generated data.}\quad To further assess the utility of the synthesized dataset, we pretrain our model on 30K generated images and finetune it with varying amounts of real data, as illustrated in Fig.~\ref{fig:finetune}.
+Compared with the SA1B-pretrained~\cite{kirillov2023segment} counterpart, the model pretrained on our generated data consistently achieves superior performance across all real-data scales, demonstrating the strong transferability and pretraining potential of our synthetic dataset.